 Imposing detached Grade II Listed house on a premier road in prime Bedford Park.
-A successful layout further complimented by period features and two terraces overlooking the wide & impressive garden
+A successful layout further complemented by period features and two terraces overlooking the wide & impressive garden

 Queen Anne's Grove sits in the heart of Bedford Park, London's first garden suburb and Chiswick's most sought-after enclave.